cywill/zfs/Ubuntu-16.10-Root-on-ZFS.md

 2.2  Partition your disk:

+2.2.1 legacy (BIOS) booting

     Run this if you need legacy (BIOS) booting:
     # sgdisk -a1 -n2:34:2047  -t2:EF02 /dev/disk/by-id/scsi-SATA_disk1

+2.2.2 UEFI booting

     Run this for UEFI booting (for use now or in the future):
+	Create partition '3' of 512M starting 1M after begining of drive.
     # sgdisk     -n3:1M:+512M -t3:EF00 /dev/disk/by-id/scsi-SATA_disk1

+2.2.3 zfs partition

     Run these in all cases:
+    Create partition '9' of 8M at the end of the drive.
     # sgdisk     -n9:-8M:0    -t9:BF07 /dev/disk/by-id/scsi-SATA_disk1
+	Create partition '1'
     # sgdisk     -n1:0:0      -t1:BF01 /dev/disk/by-id/scsi-SATA_disk1

+Currently, when ZFSonLinux is given a whole disk device like /dev/sdb to use, it will automatically GPT partition it with a bf01 partition #1 that is the whole disk except a small 8MiB type bf07 partition #9 at the end of the disk (/dev/sdb1 and /dev/sb9).
+The small 8MiB type bf07 partition #9 is most likely reserved for use by bootloaders, to have a /boot or other boot-related files kept there.

+**Notes: sgdisk**
+* `-a, --set-alignment=value` Set the sector alignment multiple.
+GPT fdisk aligns the start of partitions to sectors that are multiples of this value, which defaults to 2048 on freshly formatted disks.
+* `-n, --new=partnum:start:end` Create a new partition.
+You enter a partition number, starting sector, and an ending sector.
+You can specify locations relative to the start or end of the specified default range by preceding the number by a '+' or '-' symbol, as in +2G to specify a point 2GiB after the default start sector, or -200M to specify a point 200MiB before the last available sector.
+A start or end value of 0 specifies the default value, which is the start of the largest available block for the start sector and the end of the same block for the end sector.
+A partnum value of 0 causes the program to use the first available partition number.
+* `-t, --typecode=partnum:{hexcode|GUID}` Change a single partition's type code.

+**Notes: partitions type**
+* `EF02` BIOS Boot
+* `EF00` EFI System
+* `BF07` Solaris reserved
+* `BF01` Solaris zfs

 Always use the long `/dev/disk/by-id/*` aliases with ZFS.
 Using the `/dev/sd*` device nodes directly can cause sporadic import failures, especially on systems that have more than one storage pool.